CosmWasm/docs-deprecated/getting-started/installation.md

 # Installation

-In this section we will gear up your workhorse for developing, deploying and enjoying smart contracts on Cosmos SDK.
+In this section, we will gear up your workhorse for developing, deploying and, enjoying smart contracts on Cosmos SDK.

 ## Go

-You can setup golang following [offical documentation](https://github.com/golang/go/wiki#working-with-go).
+You can setup golang following [official documentation](https://github.com/golang/go/wiki#working-with-go).
-Latest versions of `wasmd` require go version `v1.14`.
+The latest versions of `wasmd` require go version `v1.14`.

 ## Rust

 Assuming you have never worked with rust, you will first need to install some tooling.
-The standard approach is to use `rustup` to maintain dependencies and handle updating multiple version of `cargo` and `rustc`, which you will be using.
+The standard approach is to use `rustup` to maintain dependencies and handle updating multiple versions of `cargo` and `rustc`, which you will be using.

-First [install rustup](https://rustup.rs/).
+First, [install rustup](https://rustup.rs/).
 Once installed, make sure you have the wasm32 target:

 ```bash
 rustup default stable